Attorney General agrees to stop law investigating anti-abortion pregnancy centers for deceptive practices

 The law would have created consumer fraud protections for pregnant people misled by center workers.
 Anti-abortion advocates argued that the law should be evenly applied to places that offer abortion as well.

 Anti-abortion groups almost immediately sued the Attorney General in July after the law was signed.
-A judge issued a temporary injunction in August.
+A judge issued a temporary injunction against the law in August.

 Crisis pregnancy centers offer care and services like counseling and pregnancy tests to pregnant people while dissuading people from abortions.
 There are about 100 crisis pregnancy centers across the state, according to the attorney general.